 The Master of Education degree programs are approved by the Pennsylvania Department of Education and the Middle States Commission on Higher Education.
-There are three tracks: educational leadership, teaching English as a second language (TESOL), and special education.
+There are three concentration areas: educational leadership, teaching English as a second language (TESOL), and special education.
 Each track offers the programs with and without Pennsylvania post-baccalaureate educational certification.
-Up to 6 graduate credits may be transferred upon approval of the program director.
+Up to 6 graduate credits may be transferred upon approval.